 A strange thing happened yesterday: my external presenter on an upcoming webcast was unable to join my Teams Live Event session.
-Thankfully, this was a dry run so we had time to figure out the issue — it’s a very easy fix once you know what to do.
+Thankfully, as a Microsoft Gold Partner, we knew exactly what to do.

 The guest presenter needs to be authenticated into my org’s Microsoft Teams environment.
 A guest presenter is someone not inside your organization – for my org, that means someone without a @Sparkhound.com email address.